michaelfeurstein/storyboard-language/README.md

 | :---------------------|:---------------| :------------| :--------------------------|:---------------|
 | Syntax A / B          | creates dict   | --> dict --> | reads dict and instantiates| ---> instances |

+---

 ## A Language for Authoring Video-based Learning Units

 The idea of creating a language for video editing in general is not new.
-There are multiple projects available which tackle this challenge in different ways and details:
+There are multiple projects available which tackle this challenge in different ways and details.

+### Context: Video

 - [MoviePy]: a python based language for video editing.
 It helps with basic functions such as cutting, concatenating, title insertions, compositing (non-linear editing), effects and video processing.